mglantz/advanced-networking-workshop/labs/lab-1/README.md

 :boom: Read up on the Arista config module and create a playbook called arista_backup.yml which backups the documentation to the backups folder located in the lab home directory.

-:exclamation: You will need "become: yes" for this operation.
+:exclamation: You will need to use "become: yes" for this operation.

 <details>
 <summary>Show solution</summary>